High-altitude balloon

-High-altitude balloons or stratostats are crewed or uncrewed balloons, usually filled with helium or hydrogen, that are released into the stratosphere, generally attaining between 18 and 37 km above sea level.
-In 2002, a balloon named BU60-1 reached a record altitude of 53.7 km.
+High-altitude balloons (HABs) or stratostats are usually uncrewed balloons typically filled with helium or hydrogen and released into the stratosphere, generally attaining between 18 and 37 km above sea level.
+In 2013, a balloon named BS 13-08 reached a record altitude of 53.7 km.

-The most common type of high-altitude balloons is weather balloons.
+The most common type of high-altitude balloons are weather balloons.
 Other purposes include use as a platform for experiments in the upper atmosphere.
 Modern balloons generally contain electronic equipment such as radio transmitters, cameras, or satellite navigation systems, such as GPS receivers.
+Hobbyists frequently purchase weather balloons because of their ease of use, low price point, and widespread commoditisation.

-These balloons are launched into what is termed "near space", defined as the area of Earth's atmosphere between the Armstrong limit (18-19 km above sea level), where pressure falls to the point that a human being cannot survive without a pressurised suit, and the Kármán line (100 km above sea level), where astrodynamics must take over from aerodynamics in order to maintain flight.
+These balloons are launched into what is defined as "near space", defined as the area of Earth's atmosphere between the Armstrong limit (18-19 km above sea level), where pressure falls to the point that a human being cannot survive without a pressurised suit, and the Kármán line (100 km above sea level), where astrodynamics must take over from aerodynamics in order to maintain flight.

 Due to the low cost of GPS and communications equipment, high-altitude ballooning is a popular hobby, with organizations such as UKHAS assisting the development of payloads.

 History

 The first hydrogen balloon

 In France during 1783, the first public experiment with hydrogen-filled balloons involved Jacques Charles, a French professor of physics, and the Robert brothers, renowned constructors of physics instruments.

 Charles provided large quantities of hydrogen, which had only been produced in small quantities previously, by mixing 540 kg of iron and 270 kg of sulfuric acid.
-The balloon, called Charlière, took 5 days to fill and was launched from Champ de Mars in Paris where 300,000 people gathered to watch the spectacle.
+The balloon took 5 days to fill and was launched from Champ de Mars in Paris where 300,000 people gathered to watch the spectacle.
 The balloon was launched and rose through the clouds.
 The expansion of the gas caused the balloon to tear and it descended 45 minutes later 20 km away from Paris.